Skip to Content

 Snake Island Location

-You’ll find Ilha da Queimada Grande, commonly known as Snake Island, approximately 90 miles off the southeastern coast of Brazil in the Atlantic Ocean.
+You’ll find Ilha da Queimada Grande, the infamous Snake Island, approximately 90 miles off Brazil’s southeastern coast in the Atlantic Ocean.

 Geographic Coordinates